12 Best Carrier Oils For Skin & How To Pick The Right One

 Argan oil is extracted from the unroasted kernels of the argan fruit.
 The oil has been traditionally used in Morocco to moisturize skin, maintain complexion, and treat skin pimples and chickenpox scars (8).

 Additionally, argan oil is one of the best anti-inflammatory oils that is considered beneficial in treating skin conditions such as eczema, psoriasis, and skin inflammation.
-It is also claimed to reduce wrinkles and can be considered an anti-aging oil (8).
+Using argan oil for the face may also reduce wrinkles and can be considered an anti-aging oil (8).

 3. Grapeseed Oil